QRQuick/QRQuick/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests to enhance features or fix issues.
+We welcome contributions!
+Feel free to fork this project, work on new features, or submit pull requests for improvements.